LaxarJS/generator-laxarjs2/generators/widget/templates/README.md

 npm install
 ```

-Then start the development server, serving your widget tests:
+Then start the webpack development server, serving your widget tests:
 ```sh
 npm start
 ```

-You can now see your application running at `http://localhost:8080/dist/spec/<%= name %>.spec.html`.
+You should now be able to see your tests running at `http://localhost:8080/dist/spec/<%= name %>.spec.html`.